gopikrishnanayini/parity/README.md

 * listing page created with image and tagline and owner name and using fancybox created a clickable image
 * and given destroy link in the below of the image to delete the image
 * given link to sing-out the session after a user signed-in
+* changed the database mysql to postgres for deployment in the heroku